dcquinche/agile-azure-project-CD/README.md

 # Overview

-This project consist in building a CI/CD Pipeline.
+This project consists in building a CI/CD Pipeline.
 In the first part we are going to do it with Github Actions along with a Makefile, requirements and application code, and then, we are going to integrate this with Azure Pipelines using the Flask web framework.

 ## Project Plan